sequana/sequana_merge_flowcells/README.rst

 This is is the **merge_flowcells** pipeline from the `Sequana <https://sequana.readthedocs.org>`_ project

-:Overview: TODO
+:Overview: Merge gzipped FastQ files from several flowcells
-:Input: TODO
+:Input: set of identically named FastQ files from several directories
-:Output: TODO
+:Output: merged FastQ files stored in an output directory.
-:Status: draft
+:Status: mature
 :Citation: Cokelaer et al, (2017), ‘Sequana’: a Set of Snakemake NGS pipelines, Journal of Open Source Software, 2(16), 352, JOSS DOI doi:10.21105/joss.00352